MicrosoftDocs/OData-docs/Odata-docs/webapi-8/fundamentals/server-driven-paging.md

 }
 ```

 The `$skiptoken` value is generated using an implementation of [`SkipTokenHandler`](/dotnet/api/microsoft.aspnetcore.odata.query.skiptokenhandler).
-By default, the built-in [`DefaultSkipTokenHandler`](/dotnet/api/microsoft.aspnetcore.odata.query.defaultskiptokenhandler) class. `DefaultSkipTokenHandler` generates the `$skiptoken` based on the values of the key fields and fields in the `$orderby` query option if present.
+By default, the built-in [`DefaultSkipTokenHandler`](/dotnet/api/microsoft.aspnetcore.odata.query.defaultskiptokenhandler) class generates the `$skiptoken` based on the values of the key fields and fields in the `$orderby` query option if present.
 It encodes the key of the last value in the response in the `$skiptoken`'s value.
 When fetching the next page, it will use this value to determine where it left off and generate a query that's conceptually similar to:

 ```sql
 SELECT * FROM products